Claude Code

 Set up Claude Code to write and maintain Jamdesk documentation.
 Includes CLAUDE.md template and MCP server connection.

 Claude Code is Anthropic's CLI for Claude.
-It reads your full project directory, so it can match your existing writing style, check docs.json navigation, and generate pages that fit your site.
+Because it reads your full project directory, it picks up your existing writing style and your docs.json layout from the files themselves, then writes pages that fit alongside what you already have.

 Quick Setup